 - Small Name, Big Ego: He considers the Defoliator his own weapon and only thinks about how it will get him to a higher position (and considering he's already a General, he thinks way too highly of himself) in the Confederacy.
 According to supplementary material, he makes more noise in the war room than he does on the battlefield.

 - Smug Snake: He was obscenely overconfident about the power of the Defoliator and the political power it would bring him.
 He winds up in jail by the end of his only episode.

-- Villain of the Week: He was captured by Anakin at the end of his first appearance and never appeared again.
-However, his Defoliator apparently made it to mass-production, as it turns up again in "Massacre".
+- Villain of the Week: He gets captured by Anakin at the end of his first appearance and never appears again.
+However, his Defoliator apparently made it to mass-production, as it appears in "Massacre".

 Kleeve was a Devaronian that joined the Separatists in their plight for freedom against the Republic.
 After losing the Conquest of Kaller to Republic forces led by Jedi Master Depa Billaba, it was shortly followed by the issuing of Order 66 and the rise of the Empire.
 Knowing that he would be persecuted for being an enemy of the state, he went into hiding on the Outer Rim world of Lahn and took up the job of a crime boss under the name of "Jondo".
 However, he soon came across Billaba's surviving Padawan, Caleb Dume, as well as the boy's mentor, Janus Kasmir, and ended up becoming allies.

 - Character Tics: When he was still a general, he had a habit of sticking his nose up in the air, which shows his haughtiness.
 He stops doing this when he goes into hiding.

 - Electronic Eyes: His right eye is cybernetic.

 - HeelFace Turn: While he remains on the fence about his past allegiances in hindsight, he puts aside his differences with Caleb and goes out to save him with Janus when the boy gets captured by his former clone friends.